valist-io/example-projects/cli-publish-nodejs-project/README.md

-# Publishing a GO Project
+# Publishing a NodeJS Project

 This project contains a simple `greeter` Javascript program, a `tsconfig.json` with typescript settings, a `package,json` and a `valist.yml` that enables secure publishing of the built binaries.